 It is not easy to deal with case.
-The fact that 3用 (aap) translates to he/she can be known only from the discourse and currently the UNL handles only single sentences, calls for post editing of the UNL expressions.
+The fact that aap translates as he/she can be known only from the discourse and that currently the UNL handles only single sentences, calls for post editing of the UNL expressions.